-If you’re concerned your credit score isn’t up to snuff, you may be looking for a few simple ways to raise it.
+If you’re concerned your credit score isn’t up to snuff, you may be looking for a few simple ways to raise it to more acceptable levels.

 If you maintain a healthy credit score, you’ll gain access to the best credit cards and the lowest interest rates, and you won’t be denied financing for large purchases such as auto loans or home mortgages (at least based on credit score alone).

 But how do you raise your credit score and actually maintain it?

 Well, there are a number of practical, simple ways to attain a high credit score and keep it that way.
 But remember, there is no automatic, easy way to raise a credit score.
 Below are a few useful tips on “how to raise your credit score:”

 Pay All Bills on Time

 The first step to achieving a high credit score is to simply pay all your bills on time.
 It’s a basic rule, but one many borrowers seem to struggle with for one reason or another.
 There are no excuses for a late payment.
 Make your payments on time and your credit score will thank you.